 The atoms that make up our world join up to form compounds.
 They attach to each other with single and double bonds.
 In single bonds, a pair of atoms shares two electrons; in double bonds, they share four.

 Single bonds hold atoms farther apart (and more loosely) than double bonds.
 Picture the rubber bands that secure lobster claws in restaurant aquariums.
 One rubber band might keep a lobster from injuring its tank-mates.
 But two bands would be stronger – and hold a lobster’s pincers closer together.

 When cannabis chemists talk about THC varieties, they use Delta notation.
 The number after Delta indicates the location of the double bond in the chemical structure.

-What you need to know to get started is that Delta 8, Delta 9, and Delta 10 are all similar.
+What you need to know to get started is that Delta 8, Delta 9, Delta 10, and Delta 11 are all similar.
 However, putting the double bond in slightly different positions means a difference THC experience – which cannabis connoisseurs are just beginning to explore.